ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

   </a>
 </p>

-5.\ <u>Machine Learning for future development potential</u>
+5. <u>Machine Learning for future development potential</u>

 In stages of discovery, the development tracker MVP has been able to bring together a consolidated housing schema for the London Borough of Tower Hamlets.
-The council team is building and expanding on this database to develop future scenarios of development.<b>
+The council team is building and expanding on this database to develop future scenarios of development.<br>
 Accessing the LBTH Development Tracker: the tracker is linked to the council’s intranet server and can be accessed from the featured link section- as in the image below.

 <p align="center">
   <a href="./_static/FlowImages/Picture8.png" target="_blank">